datyayu/risu-moe/README.md

 # risu-moe

-A shared music player using your own music built using a lot of cool tech :)
+A share-sync music player using your own music built using a lot of cool tech :)

 More info: SOME DAY... maybe.

 ## Running the client

-Clone the repo, then on the root dir run
+Clone the repo, then on the root dir run:

 ```sh
 $ yarn install
 ```

-Then run the development server using:
+Then run the client development server using:

 ```sh
 $ yarn start